Sumnayak-Dev007/eCommerce/README.md

+Integrate JQuery :

+Download the latest jQuery (minified)

+Go to 👉 jQuery Releases visit: https://releases.jquery.com/ .

+Click on the latest minified link (something like jquery-3.7.1.min.js).

+It will open in your browser as plain text.

+Copy all content and paste it into a file in your Django project:

+📂 static/js/jquery.js

+2. Create a custom JavaScript file

+Inside the same folder, create:

+📂 static/js/custom.js

+This is where you will write your own scripts.

+Example inside custom.js:

+// custom.js
+$(document).ready(function() {
+    console.log("Custom JS loaded with jQuery!");
+});

+3. Include scripts in base.html

+At the bottom of your <body> (so page loads first, JS later), add:

+start writing your required javascript in the custom.js in the same folder as jquery.js

 # Integrating Razorpay Payment Gateway 🚀

 This guide provides a step-by-step explanation for integrating Razorpay, a popular payment gateway, into your web application.
 By following these instructions, you can seamlessly enable payments via Razorpay and handle order processing efficiently.